vivaria/edisonrul.ing/docs/source/cards/swift-gaia-the-fierce-knight.md

-# SWIFT GAIA THE FIERCE KNIGHT
+# Swift Gaia The Fierce Knight

 *   "Swift Gaia the Fierce Knight" and "Gaia the Fierce Knight" are considered 2 separate monsters so you can have 3 of each in your Deck.
 *   You can’t use "Swift Gaia the Fierce Knight" as Fusion Material for "Gaia the Dragon Champion".